Cylix/NetFlex/README.md

 That is, `NetFlex` aims to be `HTTP/1.1` RFC compliant.
 Support will be first provided for `HTTP`, then `HTTPS` in a second time and lastly `HTTP/2.0`.

-## Example

-*No example available yet*

-## Wiki
-A [Wiki](https://github.com/Cylix/netflex/wiki) is available and provides full documentation for the library as well as [installation explanations](https://github.com/Cylix/netflex/wiki/Installation).

 ## License
 `NetFlex` is under [MIT License](LICENSE).